-Date Approved: August 18, 2011 Next Review Date Prior to: June 2021
+Date Approved: August 18, 2011 Next Review Date: September 2023

-Amended: June 15, 2017 Reconfirmed: June 13, 2019
+Amended: June 15, 2017

+Reconfirmed: September 23, 2021

-Purpose: To provide details regarding the roles, responsibilities and obligations of an RMA Board member.
+Purpose: To provide details regarding the roles, responsibilities, and obligations of an RMA Board member.

 Policy Statement: The RMA is governed by a Board of Directors elected by RMA member municipalities.
 Their overall role is to represent and advocate the broad collective municipal and rural interests of the membership, and to oversee the delivery of services that assist members in their business operations and decision-making processes.